cadillacranch/Shell/Readme.md

 Ideas:
 ------
-Shell wrapper that takes files with commands and retry times as arguments and retries the command in case it fails.
-Shell script that runs a job from a given stage.
-Shell wrapper that runs hands free when retried after a failure.
+Shell wrapper that takes files with commands and retry times as arguments and retries the command in case it fails. \n Shell script that runs a job from a given stage and with given dates or try with default values. \n Shell wrapper that runs hands free when retried after a failure. \n

 Done:
 -----